• Journals

 Machiel Keestra, University of Amsterdam, Netherlands

-Khadijah Miller, Norfolk State University, USA
+Khadijah O. Miller, Norfolk State University, USA

 Michael O’Rourke, Michigan State University, USA